Danny Jesus Diaz, PhD

 Protein Papers

-Simon d'Oelsnitz, Daniel J Diaz, Daniel J Acosta, Mason W Schechter, Matthew B Minus, James R Howard, Hannah Do, James Loy, Hal Alper, Andrew D Ellington
+Simon d'Oelsnitz, Daniel J Diaz, Daniel J Acosta, Tyler L Dangerfield, Mason W Schechter, Matthew B Minus, James R Howard, Hannah Do, James Loy, Hal Alper, Andrew D Ellington

 We engineered a transcription factor and a methyl transferase to improve the regioselectivity and titer yield for production of 4O-methyl-norbelladine.
 To engineer the 4O-methyltransferase enzyme, we developed MutComputeX: a self-supervised 3DResNet trained to generalize to protein-ligand, -nucleotide, and -protein interfaces.
 MutComputeX was used to design mutations on a computational ternary structure of the AlphaFolded methyl-transferase with SAH and norbelladine docked with Gnina.
 This is the first time three machine learning models (AlphaFold, Gnina, MutComputeX) were synergized to engineer the surface and active site of an enzyme and combined with an engineered transcription factor for high-throughput screening.